University of Roehampton: History

 All four colleges were founded to address the need to educate poor and disadvantaged children.
 In 1976, the four colleges joined to form the Roehampton Institute of Higher Education.
-Its first Rector was Kevin Keohane, the former Professor of Science Education at Chelsea College of Science and Technology.
+Its first rector was Kevin Keohane, the former professor of science education at Chelsea College of Science and Technology.

+The institution gained research degree awarding powers in 1998 and in 2000 became part of the Federal University of Surrey as the University of Surrey Roehampton.
+In 2004 it became a university in its own right as Roehampton University.
+It was one of the last institutions to gain university status under the pre-Higher Education Act 2004 rules that required research degree awarding powers.

 Since 2011, the university has been branded the University of Roehampton.
 However, its legal name remains Roehampton University.
-In 2012 the last college, Whitelands, was legally merged with the university, bringing all the colleges into a common management structure.
+In 2012, Whitelands College was legally merged with the university, bringing all the colleges into a common management structure.